 Another excellent day trip is the old rail line between Famura, Bonassola, and Levanto, which has been repurposed for walkers and bikers.
 It’s flat, paved and easy so a great alternative for those looking for gentle walking whilst the Via Dell’Amore is closed.
 Take the train to Framura, five tiny picturesque hamlets, for some peace and quiet before walking back towards Levanto in the direction of the Cinque Terre.

 You can hike along the coast from Levanto to Monterosso (2 hours) without needing a Cinque Terre Card for access.
 It’s not part of the official Coastal Path and is slightly more strenuous so attracts fewer crowds, but is every bit as spectacular.
 Another good alternative to the Coastal Trail is the hike from Riomaggiore to Portovenere via Telegrafo (4 hours).
-The upper trails are even more quiet.
+The upper trails are even quieter.

 Pick the right time and you won’t have to worry about the crowds at all!
 Winter months can be hit and miss as heavy rainfall is likely to close trails for a while.
 The best months are April-June, September-November.